DanijelDomazet/hell_gpt/README.md

+# HellGPT

+## What's different from Shell GPT?

+### --token-limit option instead of CHAT_CACHE_LENGTH
+Added the `--token-limit` which defines how many tokens are kept in history.
+Defaults to 2000.
+This enables user to have some chats with desired history sizes.
+`CHAT_CACHE_LENGTH` environment variable is not used any more.

+### O3 model
+Supports O3 model.

+### --qa option
+Added the option to list last N question-answer pairs (history).

+### Functions
+- Added a function to read file.
+- Added a function to request a web page in txt mode.
+- Added a function to search through files.

 # ShellGPT
 A command-line productivity tool powered by AI large language models (LLM).
 This command-line tool offers streamlined generation of **shell commands, code snippets, documentation**, eliminating the need for external resources (like Google search).
 Supports Linux, macOS, Windows and compatible with all major Shells like PowerShell, CMD, Bash, Zsh, etc.